APPLE PAY | CREDIT UNION OF DENVER

 WHICH DEVICES CURRENTLY WORK WITH APPLE PAY?

-Apple Pay works with iPhone 6, iPhone 6 Plus, and Apple Watch.
+Apple Pay works with iPhone 6 and above, iPhone 6 Plus, and Apple Watch.

 WHERE ELSE CAN YOU USE APPLE PAY?